Deuces-13/Wiregaurd-VPN/README.md

 - WireGuard VPN server configuration with key generation and firewall rules
 - DDNS client script to update public IP automatically (supports DuckDNS/No-IP)
 - Automatic system update script with logging and cron scheduling
-- Network diagram and firewall configuration documentation included
+- Firewall configuration documentation included

 ## Prerequisites
 - Raspberry Pi 4 or any computer that you will let run 24/7